2002 Texas gubernatorial election: Sanchez

-Laredo multimillionaire businessman Tony Sanchez, had served as a regent of the University of Texas at Austin, having been appointed to the University of Texas Board of Regents by then-Governor Bush in 1997, and he also served on the Texas Parks and Wildlife Commission from 1985 to 1991-having been appointed by then-Governor Mark Wells White in 1985.
+Laredo multimillionaire businessman Tony Sanchez had served as a regent of the University of Texas at Austin, having been appointed to the University of Texas Board of Regents by then-Governor Bush in 1997, and he also served on the Texas Parks and Wildlife Commission from 1985 to 1991, having been appointed by then-Governor Mark Wells White in 1985.

-Sanchez was best known for getting involved in successful battles such as: challenging the architectural plan for a new art museum and to consider a Hispanic candidate for president of the University of Texas Health Science Center at San Antonio.
-Sanchez started making waves on running for governor back in late 2000, when he was helped by Kelly Fero, who served as a consultant on Jim Mattox's unsuccessful campaign for governor in 1990 and John Sharp's 1998 unsuccessful bid for lieutenant governor, and also had discussions with George Shipley, a longtime Democratic strategist and consultant.
-In the Democratic primary, Sanchez easily defeated Morales by a landslide margin of 60 percent to 32 percent in the primary elections on March 12, 2002.
-However, the bitter primary campaign between Sanchez and Morales resulted in negative campaign attacks including Morales criticizing Sanchez for connections between a failed Sanchez-owned savings and loan and Mexican drug lords.
-Sanchez pummeled Morales by picking up the questions on the tobacco settlement and suggested the former Texas Attorney General was only running for office to protect himself from federal indictments.
-Sanchez managed to get the endorsements from the Austin Chronicle, Corpus Christi Caller Times, and the Waco Tribune Herald during the general election campaign.
+Sanchez was best known for getting involved in successful battles such as challenging the architectural plan for a new art museum and to consider a Hispanic candidate for president of the University of Texas Health Science Center at San Antonio.
+Sanchez started moving toward running for governor in late 2000, when he was helped by Kelly Fero, who served as a consultant on Jim Mattox's unsuccessful campaign for governor in 1990 and John Sharp's 1998 unsuccessful bid for lieutenant governor, and also had discussions with George Shipley, a longtime Democratic strategist and consultant.
+Sanchez easily defeated Morales by a landslide margin of 60 percent to 32 percent in the Democratic primary elections on March 12, 2002.
+However, the bitter primary campaign between Sanchez and Morales resulted in negative campaign attacks, including Morales criticizing Sanchez for connections between a failed Sanchez-owned savings and loan and Mexican drug lords.
+Sanchez pummeled Morales by picking up the questions on the tobacco settlement and suggested the former Texas attorney general was only running for office to protect himself from federal indictments.
+Sanchez managed to get endorsements from the Austin Chronicle, Corpus Christi Caller Times, and Waco Tribune Herald during the general election campaign.